PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/Android.md

 ```

-Now you need an API key and secret, which you given when you create a game on our platform, click here for a quick guide to show you how.
+Now you need an API key and secret, which you are given when you create a game on our platform, click [here](/Getting Started/Creating a Game/README.md) for a quick guide to show you how.

-Once that's done, now you need to start the connection.
-To do that place this code in the activity's code body:
+*7.* Once that's done, you now need to start the connection.
+To do that, place this code in the activity's code body:

 ```
 @Override